- powerflush

 Signs your system needs a powerflush

 Radiators have cold spots at the bottom.
-Cold spots at the top usually mean air (bleed the radiator), but cold spots at the bottom are the signature of settled sludge.
+Cold spots at the top usually mean air.
+Cold spots at the bottom are the classic sign of settled sludge.

-Some radiators don’t heat at all.
-A severe build-up can completely block a radiator’s internal passages.
+Some radiators do not heat at all.
+A severe build-up can block an individual radiator or restrict the branch pipe feeding it.

-Your boiler keeps making banging or kettling noises.
-Kettling is caused by water boiling locally on the heat exchanger surface — a sign of severe scale or sludge restricting flow.
+Your boiler makes banging, rumbling or kettling noises.
+Kettling happens when water boils locally on the heat exchanger surface because flow is restricted by scale or sludge.

 The boiler pump fails regularly.
-Sludge circulating through the pump accelerates wear on the impeller.
+Sludge circulating through the pump accelerates wear on the impeller and seals.

 Your heating takes a long time to warm up.
-A system full of sludge moves heat slowly, even when the boiler fires correctly.
+A contaminated system moves heat slowly even when the boiler fires correctly.

 What does a powerflush involve?

-A powerflush machine connects to the heating system — usually via the pump head or a radiator — and circulates water mixed with specialist cleaning chemicals through every part of the circuit at high velocity and low pressure.
+A powerflush machine connects to the heating system, usually through a radiator connection, drain cock or pump connection point.
+It circulates water and specialist cleanser through every part of the circuit at high flow but controlled pressure.

-Stage 2 — Flush.
-Each radiator is isolated and flushed individually in turn, ensuring the full flow rate passes through each panel and dislodges settled sludge.
+Stage 3 — Flush.
+Each radiator is isolated and flushed in turn so the full flow passes through the panel and pipe circuit.

 How much does a powerflush cost?